Apoc70/Get-ExchangeEnvironmentReport/README.md

 ### HTMLReport

-Filename to write HTML Report to
+File name to write HTML Report to

 ### SendMail